 Radishes grow at lightning speed, sometimes merely within a few days.
 They are ideal for fresh and particularly inexperienced gardeners.
 You can easily grow radishes in your own greenhouse even during wintertime without much struggle.

-The radish is a root vegetable belonging to the Brassicaceae family.
+Radish is a root vegetable belonging to the Brassicaceae family.
 This crunchy veggie is a component of many salads which is native to Europe.
 Although it now is grown in all parts of the world.
 Radish is pungent, juicy and sweet and is a great source of folate, fiber, potassium, manganese, magnesium, and calcium.
-Radishes are easy to grow in a greenhouse as long as you abide by the guideline below.

-- Sow the seeds about an inch into the soil spacing them an inch apart from each other in rows that are one foot apart.
-After the plants germinate, thin them so the plants are spaced 2 inches apart.
+- Sow the seeds about an inch into the soil spacing them an inch apart from each other in rows that are one foot apart

-- Ensure the greenhouse kits you buy affords the radishes adequate sunlight since shade conditions will encourage the plants to produce more leaves and little of the sweet edible roots.
+- Ensure the greenhouse kits you have provides your radishes adequate sunlight since shade conditions will encourage the plants to produce more leaves and little of the sweet edible roots.

 Radishes thrive in loose, well-drained soil that is rich in organic matter.
 It is helpful if the soil has less or no stones at all.
 The optimal pH for radish-growing soil should be 6.5 but the plant can stand soils with pH ranging from 6.0 to 7.0.

-Some varieties of radishes mature as early three weeks after planting.
-To harvest, lift then root off the ground using a fork and cut off the leafy head.
+Some varieties of radishes mature as early as three weeks after planting.
+You will see a big sized head poking out of the ground.
+To harvest, lift the root off the ground using a fork and cut off the leafy head.